-VICTOR V. RAFAEL, 49, Filipino, was appointed Vice President for Finance and Investor Relations on May 06, 2019.
+VICTOR V. RAFAEL, 50, Filipino, was appointed Vice President for Finance and Investor Relations on May 06, 2019.
 Prior to his appointment, he was Senior Manager for Financial Planning & Analysis (FP&A) with the House of Investments, Inc. since 2017.
 His past work experiences include: Assistant Vice President for FP&A and Treasury at Prime Orion Philippines, Inc (POPI).
 Prior to that, he held several positions in POPI including Corporate Planning Manager and Treasury Manager.
 Educational Background: Bachelor of Science in Business Administration, University of the Philippines-Diliman.

-JONATHAN M. LOPEZ, 50, Filipino, was appointed as Controller on May 06, 2019.
+JONATHAN M. LOPEZ, 51, Filipino, was appointed as Controller on May 06, 2019.
 Prior to joining iPeople, inc., he was the Controller of Malayan Education System, Inc. (operating under the name Mapua University).
 His past work experiences include: Finance Director of TVI Resource Development, Inc. from 2010 to 2014.
 Educational Background: Bachelor in Accountancy, Polytechnic University of the Philippines.
 He is a Certified Public Accountant.

-DENISE JORDAN P. ARENILLO, 44, Filipino, was appointed as Legal and Compliance Officer on May 06, 2019.
+DENISE JORDAN P. ARENILLO, 45, Filipino, was appointed as Legal and Compliance Officer on May 06, 2019.
 She is also the Vice President for Legal Affairs of Malayan Education System, Inc. (operating under the name Mapua University) and the Corporate Secretary of Mapua TechServ, Inc. and Mapua TechPower, Inc. Her past work experiences include: Senior Associate at Fortun Narvasa and Salazar Law Offices with expertise in Corporate, Labor and Family Law.
-Educational Background: Juris Doctor, Ateneo De Manila University, Philippines.
+Educational Background: Juris Doctor, Ateneo De Manila University School of Law; Bachelor of Science in Management, Major in Legal Management, Ateneo De Manila University, Philippines.

-PAMELA Q. WU, 51, Taiwanese, was appointed as Chief Human Resources Officer on May 06, 2019.
+PAMELA Q. WU, 52, Taiwanese, was appointed as Chief Human Resources Officer on May 06, 2019.
 She has served as the Chief Human Resources Officer of AC Education, Inc. since 2013.
-Her past work experiences include: Vice President of Human Resources (Philippines and China) of Stream Global Services from 2010 to 2012, Vice President of Human Resources of eTelecare Global Solutions, Philippine from 2005 to
+Her past work experiences include: Vice President of Human Resources (Philippines and China) of Stream Global Services from 2010 to 2012, Vice President of Human Resources of eTelecare Global Solutions, Philippine from 2005 to 2009.

-2009.
 Educational Background: Bachelor of Science in Psychology, Ateneo de Manila University, Philippines; Certificate of Business Administration from Washington State University.